 Berger helped lead UTA to consecutive SLC championships from 1999-2001.

 A member of the UT Arlington Athletics Hall of Honor, Carlon has been with the University since 1981, when he came to UT Arlington from Stephen F. Austin to become the head athletics trainer.
 He served as assistant or associate athletics director from 1984 until he was named Director of Athletics in 1996.

 Following the 2009-10 academic year, Carlon was named the Under Armour Athletic Director of the Year by the National Association of Collegiate Directors of Athletics.
 Twenty-nine athletic directors were recognized with four geographic regions separated into seven categories.

 Carlon placed a special emphasis on maintaining an environment of academic excellence for UT Arlington student-athletes.
-Numerous academic support services and programs have been implemented to assist each student-athlete in their academic endeavors.
-UT Arlington athletics is involved with the NCAA CHAMPS/Life Skills program, which provides Maverick student-athletes opportunities for life enriching leadership experiences, community service and life skills training.
+Numerous academic support services and programs were implemented to assist each student-athlete in their academic endeavors.
+He is a member of the Southland Conference Hall of Honor, as well as the Southwest Athletic Trainers Association (SWATA) and National Athletic Trainers Association (NATA) Hall of Fames.

 He began his professional career at Arlington James Bowie High School in 1976 as a health teacher and athletics trainer, and was the school's Teacher of the Year in 1978.
 Carlon and his wife, Beth, are both natives of Gowrie, Iowa.